 At first sight, the fact that two different tribunals reached opposite conclusions on the question of whether the same compulsory retirement policy could be justified is problematic for employers; it suggests that an employer will not have any certainty over whether its policy is lawful.
 The EAT acknowledged in its judgment that this is an undesirable situation for employers.

-This decision provides helpful confirmation to employers that they may be able to rely on the legitimate aims of promoting inter-generational fairness, facilitating succession planning and promoting equality and diversity, in establishing a compulsory retirement age.
-However, as set out above, employers will need to carefully draft and analyse any such policy to ensure that it actually achieves the legitimate aims that are sought and to ensure that there is a balance between those aims and the potentially discriminatory impact of the policy.
+The decision confirms that employers may be able to rely on the legitimate aims of promoting inter-generational fairness, facilitating succession planning and promoting equality and diversity, in establishing a compulsory retirement age.